onap/dcaegen2/docs/sections/services/pm-mapper/installation.rst

             :delim: ;
             :header: Property , Sample Value , Description , Required

-            aaf_username ; dcae@dcae.onap.org ; In the Dublin release information about the AAF user must be provided to enable publishing to authenticated topics. ; Yes aaf_password ; <dcae_password> ; This is the password for the given user e.g.  The <dcae_password> is dcae@dcae.onap.org's password. ; Yes enable_http ; true ; By default, the PM-Mapper will only allow inbound queries over HTTPS.
+            client_id ; dcae@dcae.onap.org ; In the Dublin release information about the AAF user must be provided to enable publishing to authenticated topics. ; Yes client_password ; <dcae_password> ; This is the password for the given user e.g.  The <dcae_password> is dcae@dcae.onap.org's password. ; Yes enable_http ; true ; By default, the PM-Mapper will only allow inbound queries over HTTPS.
 However, it is possible to configure it to enable HTTP also. ; No tag_version ; nexus3.onap.org:10001/onap/org.onap.dcaegen2.services.pm-mapper:1.0.1 ; The tag of the Docker image will be used when deploying the PM-Mapper. ; No pm-mapper-filter ; {"filters": [{"pmDefVsn":"targetVersion", "nfType":"targetNodeType", "vendor":"targetVendor","measTypes":["targetMeasType"]}]} ; The default behavior of the PM-Mapper is to map all measType in the received PM XML files, however, it's possible to provide filtering configuration which will reduce the VES event to the counters that the designer has expressed interest in. ; No